deadlyvipers/dojo_rules/introduction.md

-Introduction - Code School Path: JavaScript
+Introduction - Favorite Code School Path is JavaScript

 Hello this is a test exercise